 The Ruby-throated Hummingbird is the smallest and the fastest bird who visits Monticello, and you are more likely to mistake one for a large insect than for another bird species.
 They can be seen anywhere in the park.
 They dart around quickly, so they can be difficult to see.
 One year, a Ruby-throated Hummingbird regularly was seen perched at the top of a dead tree near the entrance to the park as if on breeding territory.
 Hummingbirds have probably nested in the park or the surrounding neighborhood.

 The male has a green head and back, a black chin, and a red throat.
 Some of the feathers on the head and throat look like sequins.
 The male in the above photo was caught at the banding station at Occoquan Bay National Wildlife Refuge.
 He is about the size of the bander's thumb.

 Identifying hummingbirds can be difficult in areas where multiple species occur.
 A key fieldmark can be the markings on tail feathers.
 The tail of a Ruby-throated Hummingbird has black-and-white markings which usually cannot be seen in the field, because hummingbirds open and close their tail too quickly.
-The outside feather has the most black and white, and each of the next two feathers has progressively less white.
-The fourth feather has no white, and the fifth and sixth are green.
+The outside feather on each side has the most black and white, and each of the next two feathers has progressively less white.
+The fourth feather has little or no white, and the fifth and sixth are green.